 The Eaglemoss ship makes for a very nice addition to any collection.
 Although when I compare it to Hallmark, there are some issues that come to mind.

-The deflector dish on Eaglemoss' ship looks very good, both in detailing and color choices.
+The deflector dish on the engineering hull is very good, both in detailing and color choices.
+The molded part is crisp and clear and the paint job is well done.
 I particularly like that they added a little paint to bring out the photon torpedo launcher details as well..

 I will admit that some areas of the ship are not in the correct proportion.
 For instance, there are several observation "decks" on the top side of the saucer section that just look plain awful when compared to the Hallmark and Eaglemoss ships.

 That being said though, the paint job is rather eye catching and colorful.
 Although the paint application is a bit sloppy in some areas, these were probably machine done in a hurry and low production costs meant that the level of attention to quality was probably non-existent.